gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-image-processing.md

     +  // Create a texture.
     +  var texture = gl.createTexture();
     +
-    +  // make unit 0 the active texture uint
+    +  // make unit 0 the active texture unit
-    +  // (ie, the unit all other texture commands will affect
+    +  // (i.e, the unit all other texture commands will affect.)
     +  gl.activeTexture(gl.TEXTURE0 + 0);
     +
-    +  // Bind it to texture unit 0' 2D bind point
+    +  // Bind texture to 'texture unit '0' 2D bind point
     +  gl.bindTexture(gl.TEXTURE_2D, texture);
     +
     +  // Set the parameters so we don't need mips and so we're not filtering